-During National Pet ID Week, make sure your pets’ tags are in good repair and can be easily read.
+Make sure your pets’ tags are in good repair and can be easily read.
 If they get too scratched or worn, they can become unreadable.

 Keeping tag information up to date is critical, too.
 Include your cell phone and address to make it as easy as possible to return your best friend to you.

 Some states require licenses for pets.
 The information you provide for this license (breed, color, microchip number, owner contact info, etc.) can help to identify and return pets if they get lost.

 Check your local regulations to see if licenses are needed in your area.

 Microchips are small devices implanted underneath a pet’s skin to provide reliable identification – especially if collars/tags are missing.
 A chip the size of a grain of rice is implanted between a cat or dog’s shoulder blades.